seshrs/isdt/lecture-notes/3-bld.md

 script.
 Maybe you add a function called `build_if_newer` and get 60% of the functionality of Make.
 This will work.
 But now you have to reason about an ever-growing shell script and if it perfectly implements your ideal build semantics.
-And Make will do it better still.
+And Make will do it better still -- Make already has built-in parallelism.
+Does your shell script?

 Make has been around a long time and its performance and correctness are well understood.
 Its interface is well understood, too; people who know Make